Lorantine/derogam/README.md

+# Important
+All outfits are placeholders until I make MY OWN.
+Enjoy not reading the rest. :3

 # The Derogam
 This is my first actual Endless Sky project, and the goal is to add an entire new species to the game with this plugin.
 I hope that when I'm fully done with it it could actually be added to the game itself.